OISF/suricata/doc/userguide/rules/intro.rst

 and the stat_code from the response.
 As such, it will match only when Suricata got both request and response.

-Bidirectional rules can use direction-abmibuous keywords, by first using ``bidir.toclient`` or ``bidir.toserver`` keywords.
+Bidirectional rules can use direction-ambiguous keywords, by first using ``bidir.toclient`` or ``bidir.toserver`` keywords.

 .. container:: example-rule